 (1) Clinical intake interview: A clinical intake interview by our intake officer to find out the main areas of concern to make sure referral to our clinic for a specific adult ADHD assessment is valid.
 Based upon this intake interview an ADHD assessment may be booked, or alternatively a broader assessment to potentially make a differential diagnosis with another disorder may be booked (depending on the report symptoms).

-Clinical interview: During the clinical interview information is gathered in the following areas: developmental history, medical history, school history, employment history, social history, childhood and present behavior patterns, alcohol/drug history, and psychiatric history.
+Clinical interview: During the clinical interview information is gathered in the following areas: developmental history, medical history, school history, employment history, social history, childhood and present behaviour patterns, alcohol/drug history, and psychiatric history.
 Where possible, information will also be obtained from a close family member.
 During this interview other processing, emotional and medical disorders that may account for the ADHD symptoms will be explored to make sure that there is no other underlying factor behind the symptoms.